bbroder-algo/go-algorand/crypto/statetrie/README.md

 BN.DEL.2: Delete the branch node.
 BN.DEL.3: Repoint a child slot at a (possibly new or existing) node
           resulting from performing the delete operation on the child.
+BN.DEL.4: Replace the node with the child.

 Operation sets (1 + 1 + 1 = 3 sets):

   * BN.DEL.1

-  Copy the empty hash into the value slot and mark the node for rehashing.
+  Copy the empty hash into the value slot, there are more than one children, mark the node for rehashing.

   * BN.DEL.2